-- O Your health insurance card and photo ID. - O All of your prescription and over the counter medications in their original containers. - Any paperwork your doctor may have asked you to bring to the hospital, such as physician's orders, lab results, or x-rays. - O A copy of your completed "Advance Medical Directive".
+- O Your health insurance card and photo ID. - All of your prescription and over the counter medications in their original containers or current medication list. - O Any paperwork your doctor may have asked you to bring to the hospital, such as physician's orders, lab results, or x-rays. - O A copy of your completed "Advance Medical Directive".